 Arctic Inclusive Pedagogy is an international master's level course that has been developed and implemented in collaboration between the universities of Luleå, Oulu, Rovaniemi, Tromsö and Umeå within the framework of Arctic Five Education.
 The collaboration means that various experts from each of the collaborating Nordic universities have not only created the course together, but also that they will teach in different parts of the course.
-The first course round will be conducted in the form of a pilot, which means that certain parts of content and structure may develop and change during the course.

 The Arctic Inclusive Pedagogy course is given as an online course, which uses various forms of distance-bridging and web-based technologies.
 It consists mostly of teacher led lectures and seminars as well as independent student work, mainly represented by literature studies and examinations.
 However, to enhance student-centered activities pre-lecture tasks or teacher recorded learning objects will be used, as well as occasional student-collaborative reading-and-reflection circles.

 As a student you can conduct your studies anywhere but not always anytime, since our recurring lectures and seminars is given during daytime.
 Moreover, participation in online studies requires that you have access to a high-capacity Internet connection, a computer on which you can install software and plug-ins, a webcam and headphones with voice microphone.
 The course, with its three thematic parts, starts on January 17, 2022, and runs during the spring semester until May 20.
 The study rate corresponds to approximately 50% of full-time studies and the estimated number of individual study hours, 265, then corresponds to approximately 20 study hours per week.
 The teacher-led lessons amount to approximately 40 hours for the course as a whole.
 Further information is available